Gitanjali988/Data-Growth-Analysis/README.md

-# 📊 Data Growth Analyst using SQL
+# 📊 E-Commerce Data Growth Analysis using SQL

 This repository contains my completed SQL-based case study for a Data Growth Analyst position.
 The goal of the project is to analyze customer behavior and lifetime value using an e-commerce orders dataset.
 All analysis is performed in **Google Colab** using **SQL syntax via `pandasql`** and `pandas`.